Who are you?

 I could reemphasize what I was saying about the process going into a painting, because if you look at my work or any painter’s work, there should be no doubt as to what it is.
 Even when you look at a Mondrian, which is almost anti-painterly, or a Malevich, you see the brushstrokes in it, you see the canvas, and you see that at one time someone stapled that canvas onto the stretcher board.
 And where does that come from?
 It comes from the hand.
 The hand is what holds the brush, it’s what sketches the drawing, or in the case of liner notes the hand is what writes them.
 My liner notes may look like they could’ve been digitally done, but they’re not – what you see is what you get.
 I think that my hands are very apparent when someone looks at work like that, and I hope that patience and time are too.

-A. Savage in his Brooklyn studio, photographed by Krista Anna Lewis.
+A. Savage in Brooklyn, New York on May 26, 2017.
+Photographs by Krista Anna Lewis.